vipshop/vjtools/vjtop/README_EN.md

 ```
 Process Region Explained:

-* `rss`: `Resident Set Size`, size of all the pages, fetched from /proc/<pid>/status, for definition see [proc filesystem](http://man7.org/linux/man-pages/man5/proc.5.html)。
+* `rss`: `Resident Set Size`, size of all the pages, fetched from /proc/<pid>/status, for definition see [proc filesystem](http://man7.org/linux/man-pages/man5/proc.5.html)
-* `swap`: Size of pages that are swapped out。fetched from /proc/<pid>/status, for definition see [proc filesystem](http://man7.org/linux/man-pages/man5/proc.5.html)。
+* `swap`: Size of pages that are swapped out, fetched from /proc/<pid>/status, for definition see [proc filesystem](http://man7.org/linux/man-pages/man5/proc.5.html)
-* `rchar/wchar`: Number of bytes read or written with system calls。fetched from /proc/<pid>/io，for definition see [proc filesystem](http://man7.org/linux/man-pages/man5/proc.5.html)。
+* `rchar/wchar`: Number of bytes read/written with system calls, fetched from /proc/<pid>/io，for definition see [proc filesystem](http://man7.org/linux/man-pages/man5/proc.5.html)
-* `read_bytes/write_bytes`: Bytes read from or written to the actual storage layer 。fetched from/proc/<pid>/io，for definition see[proc filesystem](http://man7.org/linux/man-pages/man5/proc.5.html)。
+* `read_bytes/write_bytes`: Bytes read from/written to the actual storage layer, fetched from/proc/<pid>/io，for definition see [proc filesystem](http://man7.org/linux/man-pages/man5/proc.5.html)
-* `codeCache`: Cache size holding binaries as result of JIT compiling.
-Compiling cannot continue when it is full.
+* `codeCache`: Cache size holding binaries as result of JIT compilation.
+JIT Compilation will cease when code cache is fully occupied.
 * `direct`: Off-heap memory usage.
-Note that off-heap usage could not be recorded for recent Netty versions, which bypass the JDK API for memory allocation。
+Note that off-heap usage will not be recorded for recent Netty versions, which bypass the JDK API for memory allocation.
-* `SAFE-POINT`: JVM real stop counts and stop time, Collected only when PerfData is available.
+* `SAFE-POINT`: JVM real stop counts and stop time, collected only when PerfData is available.

 Thread Region Explained:

 * `CPU`: cpu time by percentage within the output interval (100% per core).
 * `SYSCPU`: sys cpu time by percentage within the output interval (100% per core).
-* `TOTAL`:  thread/process total cpu time by percentage since start up.
+* `TOTAL`:  thread/process total cpu time by percentage since startup.
-* `TOLSYS`: total sys cpu time by percentage.
+* `TOLSYS`: total sys cpu time by percentage since startup.

 Bottom Region Explained :

-* `Cost time`: For this run, time cost for data gathering & output
+* `Cost time`:  time cost for data gathering & outputting for this watch.
-* `CPU time`: For this run, cpu time cost for data gathering & ouput
+* `CPU time`:  cpu time cost for data gathering & outputting for this watch.

-## 2.4 Spot Threads with the most Frequent Mem Allocation
+## 2.4 Spot Threads Allocating the Most Memory

 ### 2.4.1 Commands

 ```
-// Order threads by memory allocation rates, by default, the top 10 are shown and refreshed in every 10 secs ./vjtop.sh --memory <PID>
+// rank threads by memory allocation rates, by default, the top 10 are shown and refreshed in every 10 secs ./vjtop.sh --memory <PID>

-// Order Threads by total memory allcoation rates since startup instead of by interval ./vjtop.sh --totalmemory <PID>
+// rank Threads by total memory allcoation rates since startup (instead of by output interval) ./vjtop.sh --totalmemory <PID>
 ```